misode/misode.github.io/src/guides/placed-feature-types.md

     * s`would_survive`: Contains an offset and a block state.
 If the block at the offset would survive, the predicate passes.

 ### `carving_mask`
-Returns all locations in the current chunk if they have been carved out by any configured carver (Not noise caves)
+Returns all locations in the current chunk if they have been carved out by any configured carver.
+Importantly, this does not include noise caves.

 * f`step`: Either `air` or `liquid`